Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Frequently Asked Questions

 Image optimization remains the single most impactful optimization for most websites.
 Implementing next-generation formats like AVIF, combined with proper lazy loading and critical resource prioritization, typically yields the biggest improvements in LCP scores.
-However, the shift to INP means JavaScript optimization has become equally critical for overall user experience.
+However, the shift to INP means JavaScript optimization has become equally critical for overall Core Web Vitals performance in 2026.
+Focus on both image delivery and main-thread efficiency for the best results.

-Yes, third-party scripts continue to be one of the biggest challenges for Core Web Vitals optimization.
+Yes, third-party scripts continue to be one of the biggest challenges for Core Web Vitals optimization in 2026.
 They often contribute to poor INP scores and can cause unexpected layout shifts.
 The key is implementing a comprehensive third-party script management strategy that includes resource budgets, lazy loading non-critical scripts, and using techniques like sandboxing with service workers to control their execution impact.

 Mobile optimization has become even more critical in 2026, as Google’s mobile-first indexing means your mobile Core Web Vitals scores directly impact search rankings.
 The focus should be on progressive web app technologies, adaptive loading strategies based on network conditions, and ensuring touch interactions are optimized for the best possible INP scores on mobile devices.

 Modern JavaScript frameworks can significantly impact Core Web Vitals, particularly INP scores, if not properly optimized.
 The key is leveraging framework-specific optimization features like React’s concurrent features, Vue 3’s composition API, and implementing proper code splitting strategies.
-Server-side rendering (SSR) and static site generation (SSG) have become essential techniques for maintaining good LCP scores with JavaScript-heavy applications.
+Server-side rendering (SSR) and static site generation (SSG) have become essential techniques for maintaining good LCP scores with JavaScript-heavy applications in 2026.